Dumebii/Articles/cli2bqatw00000al2guek9wuw.md

 We can see in the above example, that our `script` tag is embedded in our `head` element, this is because two keywords are associated with the `script` tag.
 The `await` and `async` keywords.
 We will talk more about this in our javascript class.
 It will more sense as the classes go by.
 Javascript files are written with the extension `.js`.

-***To enable this linking, the HTML file, and the javascript file have to be in the same hierarchay in the saving system.***
+***To enable this linking, the HTML file, and the javascript file have to be in the same hierarchy in the saving system.***

 ***Read more about file hierarchy*** [***here***](https://www.easytechjunkie.com/what-is-a-hierarchical-file-system.htm)